Nanirudh/nanirudh.github.io/_posts/2020-01-20-microservice-metrics.md

 ---
 title: 'Metrics based Performance evaluation of Microservices'
 date: 2020-01-20
-permalink: /Microservice-Metrics/
+permalink: /microservice-metrics/
 tags:
   - projects
   - systems
 ---

 [*B.Tech.
-Project under Prof. S. Ravichandra*]Developed a microservices based application as mentioned in the paper ”Migrating to Microservices: case study" and evaluated metrics.
+Project under Prof. S. Ravichandra*]Developed a microservices based application as mentioned in the paper **Migrating to Microservices: case study** and evaluated metrics.

 Performed load testing by increasing the number of instances and number of requests in a second using JMeter.Metrics evaluated are response time, core-design instability.